PiwikPRO/PPMS-PublicDocs/tracker/tracker_object.rst

     The function that will disable all first party cookies.
 Existing ones will be deleted in the next page view.

+.. function:: enableCookies()

+    The function that will enable all first party cookies.
+Cookies will be created on first sent tracking request.

+    .. note:: Tracker has cookies enabled by default.

 .. function:: deleteCookies()

     The function that will delete existing tracking cookies after the next page view.